 Most of us have some sort of conditioning to undo or a cycle to break.

 I am a huge advocate for coaching because it begins where formal schooling ends.
 It is the biggest act of self-care to have someone hold space for your desires and hold you accountable to your greatness.
-Stuff is overrated.
 Stuff goes away.
 You don’t go away.
 The best gift you can give someone is the example of your life working.
+At the end of the day, it is about achieving inner peace as well as material success so that you feel a sense of integration and wholeness.